The framework

 Educators

-Equips educators with the mindset, knowledge, skills, and tools to support autistic students in ways that are practical and relational, and that build psychological safety.
+Equips educators with the mindset, knowledge, skills and tools to support autistic students in ways that are practical and relational, and that build psychological safety.
+It also supports educators to feel more confident, connected and effective in their daily practice.

 Health Practitioners